 “Why did you tell me this?”
 I demanded, genuinely perplexed.

 “We thought you would be the only one who would believe us.
-When Jenn told us about you, we just felt like we could finally, unload it,” said Jill.
+When Jenn told us about you, we just felt like we could finally, unload it,” Jill explained.

 I didn’t want to hear another word.
-I wanted to call my husband to come get me.
-I didn’t want to ride in an Uber with a stranger.
+I didn’t want to ride in an Uber with a stranger, I wanted Chris to come get me.
 I didn’t want to know these women.
 I wanted to burn the fucking clothes that I was wearing and take a scalding hot shower to obliterate any particle of connection to them.

 “I don’t know what to say,” I began.
 “I mean, you trapped your best friend here.
 I’ve never heard anything like it.”

 “We just thought that something good should come from her death,” said Hillary.

 After climbing into the Uber I immediately texted my friends.